 In episode four, a boy named Satoru Kamio comes to the shrine to live with Makoto and her father.
 Like Makoto, Satoru also has the sight, which allows him to see heralds.
 Haru, a herald from Satoru’s shrine, tags along with him.
 Satoru starts out being rather distant from others, due to being raised by relatives who mistreated him after his grandfather died.
 Satoru is also proficient in kendo.

-If Wikipedia is to be believed, the manga is currently ongoing in Japan, and as of this writing, only 10 volumes have been released there.
+The manga was ongoing in Japan at the time the anime was produced.
 This might help to explain why the series was only 12 episodes in length, why the series had a non-ending, and why some of the pacing issues that I noticed exist.

 Overall, I enjoyed Gingitsune: Messenger Fox of the Gods quite a bit, even with the flaws that the series has.
-It’s a series I wouldn’t mind watching again and owning in my anime home video collection; however, as I stated at the beginning, no one holds the North American distribution rights for the series.
+It’s a series I wouldn’t mind watching again and owning in my anime home video collection.

 Additional post about Gingitsune: Messenger Fox of the Gods: